muntasirms/pubchem-toxinfo-cas-retriever/README.md

 - Denotes chemicals with lack of hazard information with "No data found"
 - Removed matlab functionality
 - Exports to identical csv with two additional columns containing hazards and precautions
-- Extracts toxicity data using regex "H/d/d/d" and "P/d/d/d" - mildly fragile but cleanly extracts codes.
+- Extracts toxicity data using regex "H/d/d/d" and "P/d/d/d" rather than json - mildly fragile but cleanly extracts codes.

 ## Retained Key Features
 - Asynchronous fetching for efficient batch processing